AvtsVivek/LearnVsExt/src/tasks/432000-TaggerInTextModel/ReadMe.md

 ```

 9. Get IClassifierAggregatorService object to get classifier.
 We need to explore more about the classifier.
+Update: The classifier is not used in the app.
+Its not working, need to find out more about classifier.

 ```cs
 var classifierAggregatorService = componentModel.GetService<IClassifierAggregatorService>();
 ```